 The Alta Pro is a versatile tripod for a not so bad price, but it is heavier than other options.
 You can find it here.

 - Designed for travel, the Manfrotto BeFree won’t add much weight to your gear.
 It weighs only about three pounds.
-The legs also flip up to easily tuck it into a suitcase for travelling wedding photographers.
+The legs also flip up to easily tuck it into a suitcase for traveling wedding photographers.

 - With three different leg angles, the tripod can reach a maximum 56.7 inches or shoot low to the ground.